NasiadkaMaciej/Snake/README.md

 ![Alt text](https://maciej.ml/projects/Snake/Snake.png)

 Snake clone made in C++ with SFML.
-It's written rather poorly by enthusiast teenager.
+Coolest feature of this simple game is generating playing board to fill whole screen.

 Eat apples and make your snake longer.
-But be careful not to bite yourself.
+Be careful not to bite yourself.
 Have a nice game!

 Arrows/WASD - moving